 Center Grove has a procedure for accepting naming rights.
 Those suggestions and ideas from someone who wants to name building or room must come from administration to the board.

 If area businesses are willing to give schools thousands of dollars, why is the money being spent on athletics?
 Why is that the top priority?
 Couldn’t the advertisements still be displayed on a sports facility with the money going to academic or other programs?

-You are hiring/in charge of evaluating the district's superintendent.
-What qualities are you looking for in your school's leader/what does your superintendent need to show to earn a positive evaluation?
+You are in charge of evaluating the district’s superintendent.
+What does your superintendent need to show to earn a positive evaluation?

 The number of students on free and reduced-price lunch from low-income families has been rising.
-What can your district do to ensure all students receive the kind of resources/help they need to be able to succeed?
+What can your district do to ensure all students receive the kind of resources and help they need to be able to succeed?

 The number of National Merit Scholars has been viewed as a measure of a school district’s achievement.
 Do you agree?
 What do you think the school district can do to get more students into this program?

 Doesn’t believe schools should be measured on that.
 Is a tendency for public to compare schools for those numbers.
 But need to encourage students to enroll in classes that challenge them, stay cognizant of college requirements in their chosen field.
 Teachers assist them if needed.

 How well is your school district preparing students for college?
 What more would you like to see offered, or what should be changed?